 Most integrity failures surface only when applications are running.
 Static security tools like SAST or SCA might detect some issues, but they can’t prove whether exploitable vulnerabilities are actually present—unlike dynamic application security testing (DAST).
 For integrity violations that introduce security misconfigurations or other vulnerabilities to serve as backdoors, taking a DAST-first approach helps minimize risk by testing what you’re actually running, including any vulnerable components that you might not be aware of.

-When used as part of a comprehensive zero-trust application security program, DAST can help you identify many cases where:
+When used as part of a comprehensive zero-trust application security program, a DAST scanner can help you identify many cases where:

 On Invicti’s DAST-first platform specifically, proof-based scanning is used to automatically confirm many exploitable vulnerabilities to cut through false positives and focus your teams’ efforts where they matter most.
 Instead of reacting to theoretical risks flagged in build time, you address actual threats in runtime—where attackers live.